lukeshafer/crystal-item-tracker/README.md

 ## Credits

-Parts of this project use data and files from the [https://github.com/vicendithas/pokemon-crystal-randomizer-tracker](https://github.com/vicendithas/pokemon-crystal-randomizer-tracker), by by DillonIsMyName and Vicendithas and based on the tracker by StormRider.
+Parts of this project use data and files from [https://github.com/vicendithas/pokemon-crystal-randomizer-tracker](https://github.com/vicendithas/pokemon-crystal-randomizer-tracker), by DillonIsMyName and Vicendithas and based on the tracker by StormRider.